digao-dalpiaz/Crosswords/README.md

 > I'm developing in Delphi 10.3.3 Community Edition.
 I still don't know to specify in which previous versions it is possible to compile.

+**You are welcome to submit bugs and suggestions, as well as become a tester.
+Please, do not hesitate to open as many issues as you like.
+If you want to test the game, please contact me via email on my GitHub profile.**

 ### Demo Screens

 ![Welcome screen](Images/demo_welcome.png)